cristobalmestre/penguin-piano-assistant/README.md

 # penguin-piano-assistant
 Piano Assistant on a Raspberry Pi

+Proof of concept: Improve your children's Piano Skills with this beautiful 3D printed penguin Watch the video to learn more: https://www.youtube.com/watch?v=-PIMhoII1Og

-Piano Assitant Execute instructions and must-knows
+**Piano Assitant Execute instructions and must-knows**

 All of the installed libraries can be found at the config_assitant.py file, plus detailed instructions for instaling the compiling libraries.
 The program was tested with Python 3.11.4 on a Raspberry Pi 4 with Raspian Os.